 - Capital MCOR304L - 30"

-As of this writing, KitchenAid appears to be revamping their lineup of 30" wide commercial ranges, some of the few options on the market available for under $6,000.
+KitchenAid offers 36" commercial style ranges as well as 30" commercial style ranges.
+Their 30" gas commercial style ranges are some of the few options on the market available for under $6,000.
 They offer 36" 6-burner commercial style ranges in a few different colors, including Imperial White, Misty Blue, Cobalt Blue, and Signature Red.

-The KitchenAid KDRS467VMW has six gas burners and a 5.1 cubic foot capacity electric convection oven.
-It retails at a lower price than Capital's 36" professional ranges, but the burner setup and electronic touch control panel make it more of a residential range than a commercial range.
+The KitchenAid KFDC506JSS has six gas burners and a 5.1 cubic foot capacity electric convection oven.
+You can control the oven with the front knobs.
+It retails at a lower price than Capital's 36" professional ranges.

-The gas stove includes two 20,000 BTU Ultra Power Dual Flame burners plus a 5,000 BTU melt/simmer burner that reduces to 500 BTUs for a true low simmer.
-The self-cleaning oven has KitchenAid's EvenHeat True Convection, with two heavy-duty standard racks and one gliding roll-out rack.
-The touch controls let you select specialized convection modes, set timers, and more.
+The gas stove includes two 20,000 BTU Ultra Power Dual-Flame burners plus a 5,000 BTU melt/simmer burner that reduces to 500 BTUs for a true low simmer.
+The oven has KitchenAid's EvenHeat True Convection, with two heavy-duty standard racks and one gliding roll-out extension rack.

 If you love the commercial style but like the features and options of residential ranges, this could be a great option for you.
 KitchenAid also offers 48" commercial-style models starting at around $11,000.
-KitchenAid covers this model with a standard one-year parts and labor warranty plus five years parts only on the electric element, solid state touch control system, and any gas burner.
-This model has a high star rating on KitchenAid's website - 90% of the reviews are 4-5 stars as of this writing!
+KitchenAid covers this model with a standard one-year parts and labor warranty plus five years parts only on the electric element and other certain component parts.

 Cafe is GE's high-end line, and this all-gas model shows off the line's commercial-inspired style.
 It's available in matte white, matte black, or stainless steel, and you can choose from four hardware colors (read more about Cafe finishes here).
-You'll find very simple controls on this model to match its commercial roots: all knob controls, plus a small digital readout with two buttons that let you set a timer or show the built-in temperature probe readout.
+This model features commercial styling with front control knobs and a backlit glass touch control panel.
+You also get a six-burner cooktop and an integrated griddle for versatility!

 Some people turn to professional ranges in part because they distrust electronic controls or have had bad experiences with residential ranges.
 Bertazzoni is a family-owned Italian brand known for making stoves with dashing good looks - but they're also a great fit for people who love the experience of cooking and baking.
 Although not fully analogue, the Bertazzoni MAST365GASXE has a significant difference from almost all residential ranges on the market: it has an analogue oven temperature gauge rather than a digital panel.
 If you like to "set it and forget it," this is likely not a good fit for you - but a properly calibrated Bertazzoni can be a joy to use.